 Taking a class can be one of the most efficient ways to quickly boost your writing skills.
 You want to ensure you are enrolling in a course that specializes in technical writing.

 It is imperative that the course includes one-on-one feedback and instruction.
 If you are considering taking an online course (or hiring an instructor to conduct an on-site workshop) make sure to check out our guide on how to choose an online business writing course.

 Repetition is the key to cementing your new skills.
 Look to incorporate new concepts into your work.
 You can even review old work to critique what you would do differently if you were to write the document today.

-Verify that the course you take includes practice opportunity.
-For example, does the course require you map the organization and sequence of a technical document?
+Verify that the course you take includes practice opportunities.
+For example, does the course require you to map the organization and sequence of a technical document?
 Since this is a core technical writing skill, you want to make sure you get professional feedback on your ability to do this.